i-pi/i-pi/docs/src/introduction.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 i-PI uses a caching mechanism with automatic value updating to make the
-code used to propagate the dynamics as simple and clear as possible.
+code used to propagate the dynamics as simply and clearly  as possible.
 Every physical quantity that is referenced in the code is created using
 a “depend” object class, which is given the parameters on which it
 depends and a function used to calculate its value.